Severance Hall

-Severance Hall is a concert hall located in the University Circle section of Cleveland, Ohio.
-Opened in 1931, Severance Hall was named after patrons John L. Severance and his wife, Elisabeth Huntingdon DeWitt Severance, and serves as the home of The Cleveland Orchestra.
-It is currently listed on the National Register of Historic Places as part of Cleveland’s Wade Park District.
+Severance Hall, also known as Severance Music Center, is a concert hall in the University Circle neighborhood of Cleveland, Ohio, home to the Cleveland Orchestra.
+Opened in 1931 to give the orchestra a permanent home, the building is named for patrons John L. Severance and his wife, Elisabeth Huntingdon DeWitt Severance.
+It is listed on the National Register of Historic Places as part of Cleveland’s Wade Park District.